cireuj12/forthegram/README.md

 Upon logging into the site.
 Just like Instagram, users can upload a photo via a post.
 The photo is stored on AWS while the information and the reference for the photo is stored on Heroku's DB.

+### Comment on Posts

+Comments can be created and deleted from Posts.
+The data on comments is stored on the backend database.

+### Like Posts

+Posts can also be liked, with a counter on each post showing the number of likes.
+The like data is also stored on the backend database.

+### User Dashboard and Following Users

+Users have a dashboard where their posts, their followers and who they follow are displayed.
+Users can follow other users by going to the dashboard.

 ## State